-1.1 Meeting with owner to fully understand the basic needs for the site.
+1.1 Meet with owner to fully understand the basic needs for the site.

 - What is the general use of the site?
-Know what the site will be used for commercial, residential, public, etc.
+Know if the site will be used for commercial, residential, public, etc.

 - Knowing the site use will often dictate design loading, design methodology and level of effort required to complete the project so proper bidding can be provided.